marijnh/Eloquent-JavaScript/03_functions.md

 }
 ```

-This code works, even though the function is defined _below_ the code
+The preceding code works, even though the function is defined _below_ the code
 that uses it.
 Function declarations are not part of the regular
 top-to-bottom flow of control.
 They are conceptually moved to the top
 of their scope and can be used by all the code in that scope.
 This is
-sometimes useful because it gives us the freedom to order code in a
+sometimes useful because it offers the freedom to order code in a
 way that seems meaningful, without worrying about having to define all
 functions before they are used.